 While there are variations in neck width and body shape, these are considered the standard guitar size.

 There is a wide range of solid body guitars to choose from.
 A guitar player takes into consideration their sound and the genre they want to play when they buy one.
 They can be used to play rhythm, lead, or both.
-If you want to find out more about the difference between the two, you can read this.

 Unlike Solid Body guitars, these have cutaways on the body and are also known as ‘Thinline’ or ‘Semi Acoustic’ guitars (check out our favorites here).